303 (group)

 303 were a British girl group based in London.
-The band consists of Chloe Wealleans-Watts, Io Munro and Maddie Hinkley.
-303 are signed to independent label Hot Spring Music.
+The group comprised Chloe Wealleans-Watts, Io Munro and Maddie Hinkley.
+303 were signed to independent record label Hot Spring Music.

 History

 303 first came together after Munro and Hinkley, both Londoners, contacted Newcastle-based Wealleans-Watts.
 The group was founded on 30 March 2017, which inspired the name.

 Their debut single, "Whisper", was premiered on 22 November 2018 on The Fader.